TheTinHat/MaskMyPy/docs/README.md

 To find out more, just run `maskmypy --help`.

 ## Roadmap
-The following features are currently planned:
+The following features are currently planned for development:

 - Location Swapping/Verified Neighbor masks
 - Mask metadata export
 - Data suppression tools

 ## Contribute
 Any and all efforts to contribute are welcome, whether they include actual code or just feedback.
+Please find the GitHub repo [here](https://github.com/TheTinHat/MaskMyPy).
 In particular, I could use some help with:

 - Architecture.
 Don't hesitate to point out things that look downright weird.
 - Tests.
 A range of unit tests are already included for donut masking, but the street mask tests are currently a bit thin comparatively.
 The CLI could also use some tests.